Who Makes The 51st

 maddiepoore@51st.news

 Maddie (she/her) is a co-founder of The 51st.
-She has called D.C. home for almost a decade.
-She worked at WAMU for six years and during her time there she launched and ran the DCist membership program.
-Bridging the space between editorial and fundraising, she’s passionate about local journalism that improves the lives of people in D.C.
+She has called D.C. home for over a decade.
+She worked at WAMU for six years, launching and running the DCist membership program.
+Bridging the space between editorial and fundraising, she's passionate about local journalism that improves the lives of people in D.C.
 Outside of work she enjoys co-hosting Flower Potluck DMV, swimming with friends at Banneker, and foraging for snacks from fruit trees.
 Get to know Maddie more through her staff Q&A and her writing.

 Team Members